AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 ## DMARC:

 [!DNL Google] and [!DNL Yahoo] will both be requiring that you have a DMARC record for any domain you use to send email to them.
 They are NOT currently requiring a p=reject or p=quarantine setting, so a setting of p=none, commonly called the "monitoring" setting, is perfectly acceptable.
 This will not change how your emails are processed, they will do what they would normally do without DMARC.
 Setting this up is the first step to protecting yourself with DMARC, and in addition to the new benefit of helping you send email to [!DNL Google] and [!DNL Yahoo] it can also help you see if there are authentication issues anywhere within your email eco-system.

+The rules for DMARC are not changing, which means that unless configured to prevent it, a DMARC record on the parent domain (adobe.com as example) will be inherited and cover any subdomain (such as email.adobe.com).
+You do not need different DMARC records for your subdomains, unless you want or need to add them for a variety of business reasons.

 DMARC is fully supported in Adobe currently but is not required.
 Use any free DMARC checker to see if you have DMARC setup for your subdomains, and if you do not, talk to your Adobe support team to see how best to go about getting that setup.

 You can also find more information about DMARC and how to implement it [here](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-dmarc.html){target="_blank"} for Adobe Campaign or [here](https://experienceleague.adobe.com/docs/marketo/using/getting-started-with-marketo/setup/configure-protocols-for-marketo.html){target="_blank"} for Marketo Engage.